 |Selfridges, Oxford Street, Barbour Arch.|

 You can’t not include Selfridges on a list of London’s top shopping destinations.
-Selling everything from stationery, to hosiery, to kitchen appliances, you needn’t head anywhere else.
+Selling everything from messenger bags, to stationery, to hosiery, to kitchen appliances, you needn’t head anywhere else.

 |Liberty, Regent Street, Wildfoxford Circus.|